 Our politicians tell us that drugs need to be illegal to protect our children.
 But this is not the case.
 And evidence proves it.

-By making drugs illegal, we have handed the market to criminals, rather than the government.
-And these criminals don’t ask for ID, don’t care about who they sell to, and don’t care about what the drugs contain.
+By making drugs illegal, we have handed the market to organised crime groups, rather than the government.
+And these people don’t ask for ID, don’t care about who they sell to, and don’t care about what the drugs contain.

 Young people will always use drugs.
 It’s natural for them to experiment.
 “Just say no” doesn’t work, and neither does punishment.